piotr-oles/redux-executor/README.md

 );
 ```

-#### Redux DevTools ####
+#### Redux DevTools
-To use redux-executor with Redux DevTools, you have to be careful about enhancers order.
-It's because redux-executor blocks
+To use Redux Executor with [Redux DevTools](https://github.com/gaearon/redux-devtools), you have to be careful about enhancers order.
-commands to next enhancers so it has to be placed after DevTools (to see commands).
+It's because Redux Executor do not pass commands to next enhancers so it has to be placed after DevTools (to see commands).

 ```js
 const devToolsCompose = window && window.__REDUX_DEVTOOLS_EXTENSION_COMPOSE__ ?